shanecelis/shanecelis.github.com-defunct/_posts/2013-06-05-google-summer-of-code-and-emacsy.md

   there is no real application users to speak of yet, but they're important to keep in mind.

-* The integrators are the developers who embed Emacsy within their own application.
+* Integrators are developers who embed Emacsy into their own application.
 They need to know enough to integrate with it but don't necessarily care about how Emacsy does its thing.

-* Contributors are the developers who are interested in the architecture and inner-workings of Emacsy and possibly wanting to contribute to its development.
+* Contributors are developers who are interested in the architecture and inner-workings of Emacsy and can contribute to its development.

-These blog posts will be of most interest to would-be contributors and integrators, and I will assume some familiarity with Emacs.
-There's a tension between features that might be nice to have but would incur a larger burden on integrators.
+These Emacsy blog posts will be of most interest to would-be contributors and integrators, and I will assume some familiarity with Emacs.
+There's a tension between features that might be nice to have but would incur a large burden on integrators.
 It'll be helpful to keep that tension in mind when deciding what features to implement and how.

 ## Help will always be given in Emacsy to those who ask for it